boratanrikulu/quik/README.md

 ## Behind

-Virtuell works on Pion ecosystem.
+Quik.do works on Pion ecosystem.
 Used technologies are below;

 - Pion/WebRTC
 - Pion/Turn